Zahrasabermahani/bayesian-vs-ridge-regression/README.md

 - Compared their predictions and learned weights

 ###  Why Bayesian?
-The Bayesian model doesn’t just give predictions — it tells you **how confident it is** about each one.
+The Bayesian model doesn’t just give predictions, it tells you **how confident it is** about each one.
 That’s a big deal when working with noisy or sensitive data.

 ###  Conclusion
 Both models gave reasonable predictions, but Bayesian Ridge added extra value by capturing uncertainty in model parameters.
 It’s a great step toward more interpretable machine learning.